Bowral

 The educational profile of Bowral exceeds national averages, with above-average qualification levels and academic performance metrics

-Bowral's educational attainment is notably higher than broader averages.
-Among residents aged 15 and above, 35.4% have university qualifications, compared to 21.3% in the rest of NSW and 22.4% in the SA4 region.
-Bachelor degrees are most common at 22.3%, followed by postgraduate qualifications (9.4%) and graduate diplomas (3.7%).
-Vocational credentials are also prevalent, with 33.7% of residents aged 15 and above holding such qualifications – advanced diplomas at 14.4% and certificates at 19.3%.
+Bowral's educational attainment is notably higher than wider benchmarks.
+Among residents aged 15+, 35.4% possess university qualifications, compared to 21.3% in the rest of NSW and 22.4% in the SA4 region.
+Bachelor degrees are most prevalent at 22.3%, followed by postgraduate qualifications (9.4%) and graduate diplomas (3.7%).
+Vocational credentials are also common, with 33.7% of residents aged 15+ holding such qualifications - advanced diplomas account for 14.4% and certificates for 19.3%.

 Frequently Asked Questions - Education